mervesrn/Find_Kst_smallest_element/README.md

 Output: 10<br>
  <br>

-Recommended: Please solve it on “PRACTICE ” first, before moving on to the solution. <br>
  <br>
  In this post, a worst-case linear time method is discussed.
 The idea in this new method is similar to quickSelect(), we get worst-case linear time by selecting a pivot that divides array in a balanced way (there are not very few elements on one side and many on another side).
 After the array is divided in a balanced way, we apply the same steps as used in quickSelect() to decide whether to go left or right of the pivot.
 Following is complete algorithm.<br>